-4 The capital add-on that was in force as of 30 June 2021 in parentheses.
+$^{^{\}rm 3}$ The capital add-on that was in force as of 30 June 2022 in parentheses.

-vehicles share deducted) best estimate used and technical provisions totalled EUR 10.7 (8.9) million and net (with reinsurance contract share deducted) premiums written calculated over the previous 12 months were EUR 24.1 (24.6) million.
-In 2022 the minimum capital requirement was at its lower limit, which is 25% of the solvency capital requirement.
+On 31 December 2023, Garantia's minimum capital requirement was EUR 11.1 (11.4) million.
+In the minimum capital requirement calculation (insurance type, credit and guaranties), the net (with reinsurance contracts/special purpose vehicles share deducted) best estimate used and technical provisions totalled EUR 9.7 (10.7) million and net (with reinsurance contract share deducted) premiums written calculated over the previous 12 months were EUR 18.6 (24.2) million.
+In 2023 the minimum capital requirement was again at its lower limit, which is 25% of the solvency capital requirement.
 As a result, the decrease in minimum capital requirement was entirely the result of the decrease in the solvency capital requirement.

-The loss-absorbing capacity of deferred taxes, which amounted to EUR 8.5 (9.5) million on 31 December 2022, is taken into account in Garantia's solvency capital requirement.
+The loss-absorbing capacity of deferred taxes, which amounted to EUR 8.1 (8.5) million on 31 December 2023, is taken into account in Garantia's solvency capital requirement.
 The loss-absorbing capacity is based entirely on the entry of deferred tax liabilities as income on the Solvency II balance sheet, while deferred tax liabilities are based on the valuation differences between the Solvency II balance sheet and bookkeeping.
 The largest individual deferred tax liability item is the deferred tax liability of the equalisation provision.
 The formation of deferred tax liabilities is described in the figures in sections D.3 and E.1.